 Influence of individual traits and floral neighbourhood on pollinator visitation

 To test for between-plant variation in pollinator visitation rates, we fit generalized linear mixed models (GLMM) with the number of visits as the response variable and individual floral display size, floral neighbourhood density, site density, and study day as predictors.
 The shrub species was included in the models as a random effect.
 To account for over dispersion in the model, we used a negative binomial error distribution (Zuur, et al. 2009).
-Height and floral display size were positively correlated (Pearson’s = 0.537, p < 0.0001, df = 392), and thus, only floral display size was included in finals models.
+Height and floral display size were positively correlated (Appendix B (have a plot), Pearson’s = 0.537, p < 0.0001, df = 392), and thus, only floral display size was included in finals models.
 We assessed model fit by comparing candidate models to each other and to the intercept only model using AIC and likelihood ratio tests.
 In cases when AIC < 2 and there were no differences in likelihood ratio test, we chose the simpler of the models.
 We tested the final chosen predictors for multicollinearity using the vif function from the R package car (Fox, et al. 2012).

 To test for pollination hotspots that can arise from habitat preferences or spatial heterogeneity locally rather than floral preferences, we used Moran’s I and Geary’s C (k = 4) to test for spatial autocorrelation of visitation rates using the R package spdep (Bivand, et al. 2011).